Hiram Edson: Involvement with the Millerites

 Edson, a Methodist, heard and accepted the message at an evangelistic series.
 On the last day of the series, Edson was impressed to visit a dying neighbor and ask for his healing in the name of the Lord.
-He followed through on this thought, entering the neighbor's home late that night and laying his hands on him.
-It is said that the neighbor immediately threw off the blankets, got out of bed, and began praising God.
+He visited the neighbor's home late that night and layed his hands on him.
+It is said that the neighbor immediately threw off the blankets, got out of bed, and began praising God for his healing.
 Soon the whole household was doing the same.

 That same night Edson believed that the Lord told him to begin preaching the Advent message to his friends and neighbors.
 He struggled with the thought for days, finding this more difficult to do even than healing the sick.
 He finally acted on his belief and soon three or four hundred of his neighbors accepted the Advent message as well.